bambora/dev.bambora.com/source/includes/api/_capture.md

 }
 ```

-If the capture was successful you will receive an HTTP status code of 200 (OK).
+If the capture was successful you will receive an HTTP status code of 201 (Created).
 Any errors or problems will represent themselves as a non-200 status code.
 Along with the [standard error codes](./api.html#errors), these are the specific responses for `/capture` that you may encounter: